What Is Renal Cell Carcinoma?

 - Has anyone in your family had von Hippel-Lindau disease?
 What about kidney cancer?

-From there, he’ll do some tests that could include:
+From there, they’ll do some tests that could include:

 - Urine tests